Skip to content

 Introduction

-Emma van Rijn is a communications officer at AML secondary school.
-This year, they are organizing a large event for all staff members within the school community.
-The event, called VIO2025, focuses on innovations in education.
-Emma expects around 400 staff members from various roles.
+"Emma van Rijn is a communications officer at the AML school community.
+This year, they are organizing a large event for the staff within the school community.
+The event, called VIO-LIVE, focuses on innovations in education.
+Emma expects 400 staff members with various roles.

 Preparation